 Residents told inspector they were consulted with about their care and about the organisation of the service.
 Residents felt safe in the centre and their privacy and dignity was respected.
-Residents' told the inspector they liked living in the centre and that staff were always respectful and supportive.
-Staff were observed providing timely and discreet assistance, thus enabling residents to maintain their independence and dignity.
-Staff were familiar with residents' individual needs and provided personcentred care, in accordance with individual resident's choices and preferences.
-Staff demonstrated good understanding of safeguarding procedures, and responsive behaviours (how persons with dementia or other conditions may communicate or express their physical discomfort, or discomfort with their social or physical environment).
+Residents told the inspector they liked living in the centre and that staff were always respectful and supportive.
+Staff were familiar with residents' individual needs and provided person-centred care, in accordance with individual resident's choices and preferences.
+Records viewed on the day showed that staff had completed the human rights-based approach to care, responsive behaviours, restrictive practice and dementia care training, and the inspector observed that staff were knowledgeable and applied the principles of training in their daily practice.
+As a result, the inspector observed that the outcomes for residents were positive and that staff and resident interactions were personal and meaningful, upholding the residents' fundamental rights while promoting their privacy and dignity.

 There was adequate supervision of residents with current staffing levels suitable to the assessed needs of the residents.
 Staff were supported to perform their respective roles with ongoing mandatory and additional training.
-All staff had undergone training in restrictive practices and were aware of practices that may be restrictive, for example, low beds, bedrails, and removing mobility aids during meals.
+All staff had undergone training in restrictive practices and were aware of practices that may be restrictive, for example, low beds, bedrails, and sensor devices.
 Staff were very knowledgeable of the individual and person-centred needs of each resident.
-There was evidence of good communication between staff and residents, for example, residents whose bedrails were removed as part of their admission process to the centre told the inspector they were fully involved in the process.
-While not all of the residents were optimistic at the start they were now used to not having the bed rails and did not miss them.
-Some residents used a bed lever to assist with turning in the bed.
+There was evidence of good communication between staff and residents, for example, a resident whose bedrails were removed as part of a review of restrictive devices told the inspector they were fully involved in the process.
+The resident had not been optimistic at the start of their trail without bedrails but was now used to not having the bed rails and did not miss them.
 Residents told the inspector that their call-bells were answered promptly and they were content and well looked after in this centre.